Purple Pebble Pictures

-Purple Pebble Pictures (PPP) is an Indian film production company established by actress and producer Priyanka Chopra Jonas.
-It is located in Mumbai, Maharastra, India.
+Purple Pebble Pictures (PPP) is an American film production company originally established in India by actress and producer Priyanka Chopra Jonas.
 The company aims on producing small budget films and promoting new talent such as writers, actors, directors, and technicians.

 In 2016, the company produced the critically acclaimed comedy-drama Ventilator, which won several accolades including three National Film Awards.
 In 2019, the company's fourth Marathi film, Paani won the National Film Award for Best Film on Environment Conservation/Preservation.
 The same year, the company released the biographical film The Sky Is Pink which received three Filmfare Awards nominations.

 History

 "I want to work with new talent.
 I want to do small films with new directors, new writers and new actors.
 I know that getting a foothold in the industry is tough and what a struggle it is.
 I will produce all kinds of regional cinema as well.
 I have always maintained that promoting regional cinema is important."